nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_concepts.rst

 =================

 To enable broadcast-based communication, the devices must continuously keep their radio in listening mode.
-This causes significantly higher power consumption than in a typical |BLE| device.
+This causes significantly higher power consumption than in a typical Bluetooth LE device.

 To enable low-power devices to take part in the mesh network, Bluetooth Mesh contains a *friendship* feature.
 This protocol lets low-power devices establish a relationship with a regular mesh device, which will then cache and forward messages to the low-power device at regular intervals.